-Building tests or estimators based on the efficient score function is attractive as efficiency results are well established; see Choi, Hall, and Schick (1996), Bickel et al. (1998), and van der Vaart (2002).
+Building tests or estimators based on the efficient score function is attractive as efficiency results are well established, see Choi et al. (1996), Bickel et al. (1998) and van der Vaart (2002).
 A crucial difference in our setting is that the efficient information matrix might be singular.
-For instance, if more than one component of ε_t follows an exact Gaussian distribution, $\tilde{\mathcal{I}}{n,\theta}$ is singular; see Lemma S15 in Lee and Mesters (2024b).
-The singularity plays an important role in the construction of the semiparametric score statistic below.
+For instance, if more than one component of ε_t follows an exact Gaussian distribution, $\tilde{\mathcal{I}}{n,\theta}$ is singular, see Lemma S15 in Lee and Mesters (2023b).
+The singularity plays an important role in the construction of the semi-parametric score statistic below.